Demand for grocery delivery cools as food costs rise - NewsBreak

 Some think delivery demand could drop further.
 Chase Design, a consulting firm, says its surveys show the number of U.S. shoppers who plan to use grocery delivery “all the time” has fallen by half since 2021.

 Cost is the biggest reason.
-Peter Cloutier, the growth and commercial strategy leader at Chase Design, said it’s difficult to get groceries to a customer’s door for less than a $10 premium, which covers labor and transportation.
-Often that cost is higher.
+Peter Cloutier, the growth and commercial strategy lead at Chase Design, said it’s difficult to get groceries to a customer’s door for less than a $10 premium, which covers labor and transportation.
+Often, that cost is higher.

 Consider a basket of eight staples from Target, including a gallon of milk, a dozen eggs and a pound of ground beef.
 In store, the order would ring up at $35.12.
 Target offers curbside pickup for free.
 Delivery costs $9.99, not including a tip.